-In 2022, Best Theratronics documented a total of 8 medical reports, none of which required outside medical attention.
-These incidents involved bandaging minor cuts, ice and rest, and a slip on ice.
+In 2023, Best Theratronics documented a total of 8 medical reports, one of which required outside medical attention.
+These incidents involved bandaging minor cuts, ice and rest, and an injury to a workers hand.
 The following graph shows a breakdown of the health and safety reports, including lost time incidences.

-Figure 1: Distribution of significance of incurred workplace injuries between 2017-2022.
+Figure 1: Distribution of incurred workplace injuries between 2019-2023.